 Every paper should be divided under the following headings in this order: a Title

 (up to 50 spaces, submitted under the Title); the Names(s) of the author(s) in full.
 In paper with more than one author, the asterisk indicates the name of the author to whom correspondence and inquiries should be addressed, otherwise the first author is considered for the correspondence.
 Current full postal address of the indicated corresponding author or the first author must be given in a footnote on the title page; the Place(s) where the work was done including the institution name, city, country if not Poland.
 In papers originated from several institutions the names of the authors should be marked with respective superscripts; the Key words

 (up to 6 words or phrases) for the main topics of the paper; an Abstract

 (up to 250 words for regular papers and reviews and 100 words for Short Reports) summarizing briefly main results of the paper, no literature references; an Introduction

 giving essential background by saying why the research is important, how it relates to previous works and stating clearly the objectives at the end; Materials and Methods

-may be presented together or separately.
+.
 Results should be presented concisely and organized to supplement, but not repeat, data in tables and figures.
 Do not display the data in both tabular and graphic form.
 Use narrative form to present the data for which tables or figures are unnecessary.
-Discussion should cover the implications and consequences, not merely recapitulating the results, and it must be accomplished with concise Conclusions; Acknowledgements
+Results should be discussed by comparison with finding of other authors and by indicating the implications and consequences, not merely recapitulating the results, and it must be accomplished with concise Conclusions; Acknowledgements

-should be made to persons who do not fill the authorship criteria (see: Authorship forms) and include financial and material support; Appendix
+should be made to persons who do not fill the authorship criteria (see: Authorship forms).
+Financial and material support should be stated in Reserch funding

 as shown below.
 ABBREVIATIONS AND UNITS.